 I know, in the tens of thousands of silent visitors who come here daily, and even in the vocal crew who keep the comments section lively, we have families who are struggling.
 Parents whose hearts are aching at the thought of not being able to provide their children some cheer this Christmas.

 Please share your story with me.
 And in turn, I will share them with the blogmunity.
 (Anonymity can obviously be honored when I write.)

 And perhaps, just perhaps, through the incredible generosity of the people who make up this blog, we can raise the money to make your holiday a bit brighter.

 To those who would share your story, I ask for your honesty.
 That is paramount in this endeavor.
 And I would ask for your patience as I vet your situation.
 Perhaps your child's biggest wish is something simple - like a Barbie or an RC car - yet it is still out of your reach.
 Perhaps warm clothing would bring smiles.

 To those who would donate, I ask for your faith and trust.
 Faith in the people this blog attracts.
 Trust that I will see your donations turned into help for real people, with real needs and wishes, and turned into real smiles on real faces.

-Donations may be made via Paypal to firstname.lastname@example.org.
-If you would prefer to write a check, as many did with donations for Mae, please contact me directly for details.
+Donations may be made via Paypalto email@example.com.
+If you would prefer to write a check, as many have done with their donations in the past, please contact me directly for details.
 I will keep you apprised as to how we are doing as donations begin to come in.